Negotiations

 In an era of rapid globalisation, intercultural understanding has become increasingly important in the economic sphere.
 Negotiation has emerged as an essential tool for conflict resolution and fostering cooperation.
 From international diplomacy to business deals and personal relationships, strong negotiation skills can often determine the success or failure of an endeavour.
 The nuanced art of negotiation is vital in today’s interconnected global economy, guiding the potential pathways where diverse interests can align.

-The process of negotiation
+The process of negotiations

 Negotiation is often perceived as a mere transactional process, but it is much more than that.
 It is a dynamic interaction where parties with differing interests come together to find common ground.
 According to Zartman, negotiation combines conflicting points of view into a single decision of mutual interest.
 This definition underscores the collaborative nature of negotiation, highlighting its role in conflict resolution and cooperation.